 URUGUAY.
 Artigas: “suelo rocoso al margen del arroyo Sepulturas”, 35º 55' 23'' S − 56º 06' 14'' W, 24 January 2015, Berazategui, W. Duarte & A. González 2762 (MVFA).

 Distribution and habitat:—Cypella fronteriza is narrowly endemic on the border between Santana do Livramento municipality, southern Brazil, and Rivera and Artigas Departments, northern Uruguay in the “front” or higher portion geomorphological unit "Cuesta de Haedo" or region of "Planalto da Campanha" (see Müller Filho 1970, IBGE 1986).
 The specimens range between 220–380 m, growing in relatively high interfluvial areas and sources, among native grassland in moist soil sites, generally clayey and not very deep, developing on volcanic rocks belonging to the geological formation "Serra Geral" (Gordon Júnior 1947, Paulipetro 1981, Melfi et al. 1988), sometimes the individuals also grow on stony grasslands.
-These specific habitats are formed mainly in small concave surface areas, which concentrate moisture and consequently give rise to the first order drainage channels, which form some the sources of Quaraí and Ibirapuitã Rivers (Figure 2).
+These specific habitats are formed mainly in small concave surface areas, which concentrate moisture and consequently give rise to the first order drainage channels, which form some of the sources of Quaraí and Ibirapuitã Rivers (Figure 2).
 Andrés Gonzalez (Faculdad de Agronomía, Montevideo, Uruguay) found two populations from Artigas and Rivera departments; these populations were georeferenced, but due to the small number of individuals, no vouchers were made (Andrés Gonzalez, pers. com.).

 Conservation status:—Cypella fronteriza occurs in less than 100 km² and the area of occupancy is smaller than 10 km2, moreover the populations are composed by few individuals and require highly specific habitats.
 Silviculture and agriculture have increased in the last ten years in the area that C. fronteriza occurs, resulting in a direct threat to the conservation of this species by destroying the natural habitat.
 Two populations of C. fronteriza were found in the “Área de Proteção Ambiental – APA do Ibirapuitã” (Brasil 1992), a nature conservation unit ranked as sustainable use (Brasil 2000), however these populations are not completely protected, because the preferred environments of C. fronteriza have been intensively invaded and uncharacterized by Eragrostis plana Nees (Poaceae) an exotic grass, native to Africa, which has invasive and allelopathic behavior (Coelho 1986, Coelho 2000, Medeiros et al. 2004, Medeiros & Focht 2007, Medeiros et al 2009).
 According to the IUCN Red List (IUCN 2012) the species can be assigned as Critically Endangered (Cr, B1, B2a, b(iii), and D) due to the small extent of occurrence, reduced area of occupancy, few known individuals, highly specific habitat, and direct threats observed.

 Comments:—Cypella fronteriza is easily separated from all species by its outer tepals with narrow claws, a bigger style, and stamens with narrower and longer filaments, and larger anthers.
 The perigone shape is very distinct and resembles the perigone of species of Phalocallis.
-Despite the morphological peculiarities, the species is undoubtedly related to C. suffusa and also to C. gloriana, described below, and can be distinguished from the former mainly by its one-flowered spathes, narrow claws of outer tepals, longer filaments and bigger anthers.
+Despite the morphological peculiarities, the species is undoubtedly related to C. suffusa and also to C. gloriana, described below, and can be distinguished from the former mainly by its one-flowered spathes, narrower claws of outer tepals, longer filaments and bigger anthers.
 From C. gloriana the new species differs by the pedunculate spathes, and larger floral parts.
 Additional features that distinguish Cypella fronteriza from related species are listed in the Table 1.

+What about Cypella altouruguaya?
+They seem to be quite similar morphologically...

+Indeed, in my opinon, should compare C. fronteriza with other species than the ones described in this paper.

 2. Cypella gloriana Deble & F. S. Alves, sp. nov.
 (Figures 3, 4, 7C–D)